Gogorenascence/billing-notes/ICDLog.md

 FASCIITIS.

 S93.602A

-Spinal instability of the Cervical region M53.2X2 Spinal instability of the Lumbar region M53.2X6
+M53.2X2 Spinal instability of the Cervical region M53.2X6 Spinal instability of the Lumbar region

+S62.624A Displaced fracture of middle phalanx of right ring finger, initial encounter for closed fracture